 Established in 1953, Yad Vashem is a powerful memorial to the six million Jews who were killed in the Holocaust.
 This 45-acre campus comprises indoor museums and outdoor monuments, exhibitions, memorial sites, gardens and sculptures.

 It is difficult not to be profoundly moved as those who perished are remembered by focusing on relatable parts of their humanity – their letters, their photos, belongings and communities.
 Perhaps the most sobering area is Children’s Memorial.
 Honouring each tiny soul who was lost in the Holocaust, this hollowed-out cavern has a single candle reflected in a series of mirrors commemorating the 1.5 million children killed.
 Never forget.

 - The easiest way to get to Yad Vashem is by the Light Rail Train service, exiting at the final stop (Mount Herzl station).

-- If you have the time, why not combine this with visit to the delightful village of Ein Kerem?
+- If you have the time, why not combine this with a visit to the delightful village of Ein Kerem?